madhanganesh/todopad/README.md

 TODO:
-0. Edit Insight
+0. Edit Insight [Done]
-    Delete Insight
+    Delete Insight [Done]
-    After insight creation navigate to that insight Show description of insight
+    After insight creation navigate to that insight [Done] When adding tags
-    When adding tags
+    a. message to press enter [Done]
-    a. message to press enter
+    b. selection of existing tags by arrows keys and enter [Done]
-    b. selection of existing tags by arrows keys and enter
+    c. autocompletion tags pop-up position [Done]
-    c. autocompletion tags pop-up position
+    c. adjust the chart in mobile [Done]

 1. when editing the title the tags are not regenerated. but when implementing this, need to careful